RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-07-ch03-org-change.md

 Team 3: Cody Lundell, Christina Worden, & Daniel Gabiou

 ## The Challenges of Big Data
+The human element of the analysis of data collection and application is critically important when considering the challenges of big data.
+As explained by Duhigg (2016) through the example of debt collectors with Chase Bank, the data which was collected and used to increase debt collection among Chase customers was most successful when the debt collectors in a Florida
+Chase office actually applied and discussed the meaning of the data to their work.
+By absorbing the data and also breaking it down to directly affect their work, they were able to learn about the data and also make it more human in its application.
+O’Neil (2016) covers the human element of data collection and use in the introduction of Weapons of Math Destruction.
+Through the story of Washington, DC’s Public School Chancellor, Michelle Rhee, O’Neil explains the disconnect of creating a data model to achieve results within the failing public school system.
+The model was created to evaluate performance but did not include proper analysis to fully evaluate the teachers’ performance and capture, for example, instances of bad behavior like teachers inflating students test scores.
+This ill-conceived model resulted in teachers who were performing well being fired.

 ### Weapons of Math Destruction: Intro
 The Big Data economy is based on math-powered applications that create huge pieces of data from an array of sources and impact